 - A surround sound receiver with 6 speakers ($350)

 Now, I’m making the assumption that you already have wifi set up.
 With these devices, you could use the iPhone as a remote or as a music player that would play music, podcasts and music through the Apple TV and through your surround sound receiver.
 You could even show photos and videos you took on your iPhone on your new flat screen tv.

 If there is anyone else out there with a big entertainment system budget in Atlanta, let me know.
 I’d love to help.

 Links in this post are Amazon affiliate links.
 If you purchase a product from the link, Amazon thanks me for the business with money.
-I wrote this blog post 2+ years before adding the affiliate links so my recommendations are no way based off of me making money.
+I wrote this blog post 2+ years before adding the affiliate links so my recommendations are in no way based upon me making money.
 I have used all of these products listed above and would recommend them whether I was being paid or not.

 Blog photo by Needoptic